robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

    sync

 When the SD card is burned, the initial booting stages can be tested.
 Connect the device to the computer via the serial port.
-Open a putty serial console, and start the device.
+Open a putty serial console at 115200 bauds, and start the device.
 First, the preloader will print status messages informing of initialization before loading U-Boot.
 The output from U-Boot will inform about the load of the FPGA bitstream, and complain about the lack of device tree blob (soc_system.dtb) and kernel image (zImage).